8 Artifacts for Any Magic: The Gathering Deck

 Hopefully you've discovered some new artifacts to bolster your decks.
 And stay sharp—we have plenty more card types to cover.
 If you're planning on entering official tournaments, don't forget to keep updated with the ever-changing ban lists to ensure you're not disqualified!

-But for now, as we eagerly await Magic's next artifact-containing booster set, vote for your favorite of today's cards, and I'll see you at our next Magic countdown!
+Remember, most Artifacts can fit into any deck thanks to their colorless status, which also lets artifact-creatures strike enemies with protection from color.
+But for now, as we eagerly await Wizards of the Coast's next artifact-containing expansion, vote for your favorite of today's cards, and I'll see you at our next MTG countdown!